Where is Squaw Valley?

 Will I work with the same staff member all week?

 No. You will have an opportunity to work with several staff members.
-In Poetry you will work with each if the five staff poets.
+In Poetry you will work with each if the six staff poets.
 In the Writers Workshops (Fiction/Nonfiction), you will stay with the same workshop group of twelve all week, but you will have a different staff leader each day.

 Yes.
 Each participant will have his or her manuscript (up to 5000 words) treated in workshop.
 Each day two participants' manuscripts will be treated and the manuscripts for the following day's workshop will be passed out.

 Will I get written critiques?

 Not as a rule.
 The workshops are structured to allow each participant to comment on the work, and then the workshop leader will comment.
 Written critiques are not required, though margin comments are common.

 What is the schedule like?